LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 We have a slack team called LaunchCode Community which you should totally should have joined already!
 But if not, <a href="https://launchcode-community.herokuapp.com" target="_blank">click here</a> to get the invite.

 Once you have created an account and signed in, you should see a chatroom with some messages posted, and a box at the bottom to post your own message.
-You've been dropped into the #general channel, but there are other channels for more specific topics (each channel is its own chatroom).
+You've been dropped into the `#general` channel, but there are other channels for more specific topics (each channel is its own chatroom).
 Click the `Channels` link in the left-hand menu to see a list of all our channels.
-Scroll down and find the #cs50-general channel and try that one (or just <a>click here</a> if you got lost there).
+Scroll down and find the `#cs50-general` channel and try that one (or just <a href="https://launchcodecommunity.slack.com/messages/cs50-general/" target="_blank">click here</a> if you got lost there).
 In this channel you'll find friendly folks talking about CS50x and helping each other, lovely stuff like that.
 Click the `Join Channel` button.
 Now you can post here too.
 If you're feeling not-shy, go ahead and say hello!

 ### Graffiti